+THE OFFERING

+Common stock offered by us 5,500,000 shares of common stock (plus up to an additional 825,000 shares of common stock that we may issue and sell upon the exercise of the underwriters' overallotment option).

+Common stock to be outstanding after this offering

+9,251,250 shares.(1)(2)(3)(4)

-THE OFFERING Common stock offered by us 20,000,000 shares of common stock (plus up to an additional 3,000,000 shares of common stock that we may issue and sell upon the exercise of the underwriters' overallotment option).
-Common stock to be outstanding after this offering shares.(1)(2)(3) Use of proceeds We intend to hold the net proceeds of this offering and our concurrent private placement as cash or acquire high grade, short-term securities, such as securities guaranteed by Ginnie Mae, securities issued and guaranteed by Freddie Mac or Fannie Mae, short-term funds, as well as cash equivalents for temporary cash management until we identify and consummate one or more transactions that are consistent with our investment objective.
+Use of proceeds

+We intend to hold the net proceeds of this offering and our concurrent private placement as cash or acquire high grade, short-term securities, such as securities guaranteed by Ginnie Mae, securities issued and guaranteed by Freddie Mac or Fannie Mae, shortterm funds, as well as cash equivalents for temporary cash management until we identify and consummate one or more transactions that are consistent with our investment objective.
 These investments are expected to provide a lower rate of return than we will seek from the implementation of our investment strategies.
 Prior to the time we have fully invested the net proceeds of this offering and our concurrent private placement, we may fund quarterly distributions out of such net proceeds.

 We also intend to use a portion of net proceeds to invest in a portfolio of RMBS and other assets, such as CMBS, as part of our plan to qualify as a REIT, while satisfying the requirements for exemption from registration under the Investment Company Act.
 In this regard, we may also acquire RMBS that represent the entire beneficial interest in the underlying pool of mortgage loans.
 We may incur leverage in connection with the acquisition of any of these assets through repurchase agreements or otherwise.
+See

+"Use of Proceeds" and "Underwriting."

+Proposed NYSE symbol

+"MITT"

+Ownership and transfer restrictions

+Our charter, subject to certain exceptions, prohibits any person from directly or indirectly owning more than 9.8% by vote or value, whichever is more restrictive, of our outstanding common stock.
+See "Description of Common Stock-Restrictions on

+Ownership and Transfer."

+Risk factors

-See "Use of Proceeds" and "Underwriting."
-Proposed NYSE symbol "MITT" Ownership and transfer restrictions Our charter, subject to certain exceptions, prohibits any person from directly or indirectly owning more than 9.8% by vote or value, whichever is more restrictive, of our outstanding common stock.
-See "Description of Common Stock-Restrictions on Ownership and Transfer."
-Risk factors Investing in our common stock involves a high degree of risk.
-You should carefully read and consider the information set forth under "Risk Factors" and all other information in this prospectus before investing in our common stock. to purchase up to an additional 3,000,000 shares of our common stock is not exercised. ertain affiliates of Angelo, Gordon and to certain of our officers, in a separate private c after giving effect to the common stock issued in this offering, excluding common stock that may be sold pursuant to the underwriters' overallotment option, at a price per share equal to the initial public offering price per share in this offering.
+Investing in our common stock involves a high degree of risk.
+You should carefully read and consider the information set forth under "Risk Factors" and all other information in this prospectus before investing in our common stock.

-(3) Does not include (i) 8,000 shares of restricted common stock to be granted to our independent directors under our Equity Incentive Plan upon the completion of this offering, (ii) 52,000 shares of restricted common stock to be granted to our Manager under our Manager Equity Incentive Plan upon completion of this offering or (iii) 490,000 shares of our common stock available for future grant under our equity incentive plans.
+- (1) Excludes the underwriters' overallotment option to purchase up to an additional 825,000 shares of our common stock. - (2) Includes (i) an aggregate of 500,000 private placement shares to be purchased by AG Funds, an affiliate of Angelo, Gordon, David Roberts, our chief executive officer and a director nominee and senior managing director of Angelo, Gordon, and Jonathan Lieberman, our chief investment officer, portfolio manager, our director and managing director of Angelo, Gordon and (ii) 3,205,000 private placement shares comprising part of the units to be purchased by the private placement investors.
+Excludes 1,602,500 shares of our common stock issuable upon the exercise of the private placement warrants received by the private placement investors. - (3) Includes (i) 6,000 shares of restricted common stock to be granted to our independent directors under our Equity Incentive Plan upon the completion of this offering and (ii) 40,250 shares of restricted common stock to be granted to our Manager under our Manager Equity Incentive Plan upon completion of this offering. - (4) Excludes 231,250 shares of our common stock available for future grant under our equity incentive plans.
 See "Management-Equity Incentive Plans."